Seattle Youth Garden Works

-The Seattle Youth Garden Works Veggie Crew meets on Fridays from 10 a.m. to 1 p.m. in the summer -- help out by doing farm work with us.
+The Seattle Youth Garden Works Harvest Crew meets on Fridays from 10 a.m. to 12:30 p.m. beginning May 8-- help out by doing farm work with us.
 Contact Kristen Roewer to join the crew email@example.com.

 In order to realize the full potential of Seattle Youth Garden Works, we need community support.
 Please make a donation to support our work!

 The SYGW urban farm is based at the Center for Urban Horticulture.
 The farm is located west of the buildings and Northwest of the Union Bay Natural Area.
 Visit the CUH website for more information about the site and bus routes.
 See a Google Map to the farm.